 I love to travel and explore new places.
-I hope my articles encourage you to visit them too.
+I hope my vacation experiences encourage you to visit them too.

 How to Avoid Getting Bitten By Midges, Mosquitoes, and Summer Biting Flies